 spring.yarn.appmaster.launchcontext.locality If set to true indicates that resources are not relaxed.

-Table 11.22. spring.yarn.appmaster.localizer configuration properties spring.yarn.appmaster.localizer.patterns A simple patterns to choose localized files.
+Table 11.22. spring.yarn.appmaster.localizer configuration properties

+spring.yarn.appmaster.localizer.zipPattern A simple pattern to mark a file as archive to be exploded.